This article comes courtesy of Noria, a full-service digital marketing agency in Thailand who offers Google Ads, SEO, Social Media Marketing and more!

 Traditionally there are two primary forms of website hosting.
 Establishing a dedicated environment suits large operations with vast amounts of traffic and offers more control and customisation.
 It can be quite expensive though and doesn’t suit all website.
 Owners of smaller websites often rent space alongside others on a shared space.
 This is cheaper, but does not give you much control and can get overloaded by too much traffic.

 What is VPS hosting used for?

 There are plenty of VPS benefits.
 It is not the perfect solution in all scenarios, but VPS hosting possesses many of the positive attributes of both shared and dedicated environments.
 The first benefit is that VPS is geared to handle greater traffic, and you will notice faster loading times and better site performance in general.
 As a website grows in popularity, VPS offers the chance to scale up quickly.
-VPS hosting provides much higher levels of security as sites are more insulated from each other, and individual security measures can be implemented.
+Managed vps host provides much higher levels of security as sites are more insulated from each other, and individual security measures can be implemented.
 VPS DirectAdmin is also available to users.
 This control panel is not only easy to use, but it takes up less space than cPanel.
 VPS is not the cheapest option, but it is a lot easier on the wallet than a dedicated environment, and you get a lot for your money.
 Users get vastly improved performance compared to sharing space, without needing a considerable investment.